-Cloud recording allows you to record your meetings and store those files in a storage bucket owned by you and your organization.
+Cloud recording allows your users to record their meetings and save the recordings to a storage bucket accessible by you.

-You can access recording settings and options from the “Configure” → “Recording” section of your organization's dashboard.
+You can access recording settings and options from the “Configure” → “Recording” section of your customer portal.
 You can also specify recording preferences via the API during a room creation request.

 When configuring cloud recording options via the dashboard, it will apply these as default settings for all rooms created.
 However, you can override the defaults by specifying different preferences within the POST requests used to create meetings.

 After setting up the appropriate information, select how you would like to trigger your recording in rooms.

 - Auto-start (1 person) Recordings will start when the first person joins and end when the last person leaves